Gardner-BinfLab/TISIGNER-ReactJS/README.md

 This is a reimplementation of TISIGNER in ReactJS, with more features and smoother integration between the biological sequence optimisation tools.
 The source code for the older website can be found [here](https://github.com/Gardner-BinfLab/TIsigner/tree/master/TIsigner_web).

 ## Changelog
-- Updates to support HMMER API and JSON output format changes.
+- 24 May 2025: Updates to support HMMER API and JSON output format changes.
 Please hard refresh your browser (cmd+shift+r on macOS or ctrl+ shift+r on Windows/Linux).

 ## Installation